ninochang/presentations/swag-2024-Q1-openday/slides.md

 - Deliver the packet to encoder **at the right time**.

 ---
-# Correct order of packets matters
+# Correct time of packets matters
 [.footer: https://qiita.com/tomoyafujita/items/2e10a9b9d463a36d4a3e]
 ![inline](srt-decoder-worst-nightmare.png) ![inline](srt-happy-decoder.png)